frephs/IS24-AM21/documentation_wip/uml.md

     getCurrentPlayer() Player

-    %% method that will be called by the lobby when the player building process is finalized addPlayer(Player player) void ~~throws~~
+    %% method that will be called by the lobby when the player building process is finalized addPlayer(Player player) void

-    %% changes the current player index after checking if the current player has 20+ points therefore setting remainingRounds to 2 nextTurn() void ~~throws~~ GameOverException
+    %% changes the current player index after checking if the current player has 20+ points we set remainingRounds to 2 nextTurn() void ~~throws~~ GameOverException

     %% returns true if the game state is GAME_OVER